sunodo/sunodo/apps/docs/guide/creating/creating-application.md

 This will create a new directory called `my-app` with a basic javascript nodejs template, with the following files:

 -   `Dockerfile`: The Dockerfile used to build the application.
--   `README.md`: general guidance to how go from there
+-   `README.md`: general guidance on how to proceed from there
 -   `package.json`: the application's package.json file with basic dependencies
 -   `src/index.js`: the application entrypoint